dotmake-build/command-line/docs/README.md

     ```c#
     async Task<int> RunAsync()
     ```
-  Optionally the method signature can have a System.CommandLine.Invocation.InvocationContext parameter:
+  Optionally the method signature can have a System.CommandLine.Invocation.InvocationContext parameter in case you need to access it:

   -
     ```c#